 - Give prominence to your authors’ bylines on your content page.

-- Link each byline to a detailed author bio page that links not only to other content they’ve written for you, but to authoritative content they’ve published on other sites.
+- Link each byline to a detailed author bio page that not only links out to other content they’ve written for you but also to authoritative content they’ve published on other websites.